MicrosoftDocs/sql-docs/docs/2014/reporting-services/configure-a-report-server-for-remote-administration.md

 ms.assetid: 8c7f145f-3ac2-4203-8cd6-2a4694395d09
 caps.latest.revision: 9
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Configure a Report Server for Remote Administration
-  In [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)], you can configure report server instances locally or remotely.
-To configure a remote report server instance, you can use the Reporting Services Configuration tool or write custom code that uses the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] Windows Management Instrumentation (WMI) provider.
+  In [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)], you can configure report server instances locally or remotely.
+To configure a remote report server instance, you can use the Reporting Services Configuration tool or write custom code that uses the [!INCLUDE[ssRSnoversion](../includes/ssrsnoversion-md.md)] Windows Management Instrumentation (WMI) provider.
 The Reporting Services Configuration tool provides a graphical interface to the WMI provider so that you can configure a report server without having to write code.
 When you start the tool, you can specify a remote server to connect to.

  Before you can use the tool to configure a remote report server, you must follow the instructions in this topic to enable ports in Windows Firewall, enable remote connections, and enable remote WMI requests.